quiloos39/next-strapi-image-loader/README.md

       medium: 750,
       small: 500,
     },
-    // Public url of your Strapi App
+    // Public URL of your Strapi App
     publicUrl: "http://localhost:1337",
-    // If you are hosting images locally or remotely this option is used to tell
+    // If you are hosting images locally or remotely, this option is used to tell
     // next-strapi-image-loader to ignore those files
     excludeOrigins: [],
     excludeFiles: [],